CCC is Canada’s government to government contracting agency

 For Government buyers

-We can enter into G2G commercial contracts with most governments for the sale of Canadian solutions.
-We can work with all levels of government – national, state, and municipal, as well as their agencies and government-owned enterprises.
+We can enter into G2G commercial contracts with most national, state, and municipal, as well as their agencies and government-owned enterprises for the sale of Canadian solutions.

 We place a priority on the Aerospace, Clean Technology, Defence, Infrastructure, and Information and Communications Technology (ICT) sectors but we also support other sectors such as Agriculture and Health.